Cultural Transformation and Alignment

 - Clarify the role of leadership in cascading and modeling the aligned Culture

-- Establish agreement on how the organization will integrate these Cultural attributes for all future decisions
+- Establish agreement on how the organization will integrate these Cultural attributes into all future decisions

 - Insights and takeaways of the day by attendees